lydtechconsulting/monitoring-demo/README.md

-# Monitoring Kafka and Postgres using Prometheus, Grafana and Alertmanager
+# Monitoring And Alerting

-Demonstrating monitoring Kafka and Postgres using Prometheus, Grafana and Alertmanager.
+Demonstrating monitoring and alerting Kafka, Postgres and a Spring Boot application using Prometheus, Grafana and Alertmanager.

 A Spring Boot application is used to generate Kafka events and perform Postgres operations to demonstrate the metrics capture.